Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Discussion

-One limitation of the dense dependency structure setting is that statistical theory is relatively undeveloped for this case.
-Specifically, assuming a study with \(r\) mutually independent clusters of \(m\) units, statistical theory is well developed for the asymptotic behavior \(r/m \rightarrow \infty\), but is limited for \(r/m \rightarrow 0\), which is our setting of interest (as \(r\)\emph{=1} when the covariance matrix is dense).
-The consistency of estimators in such cases has been established in limited settings, including GEEs \citep{xie_asymptotics_2003}, maximum penalized quasi likelihood \citep{bellamy_quantifying_2005}, composite likelihood approximation \citep{heagerty_composite_1998} Laplace approximations \citep{shun_laplace_1995}, and specific geostatistical models \citep{zhang_towards_2005,du_fixed-domain_2009}.
-Several recent studies have established the consistency of maximum likelihood estimators for linear mixed models in similar settings using random matrix theory \citep{bonnet_heritability_2015,jiang_high-dimensional_2016,dicker_maximum_2016}, but to our knowledge such results have not been derived for GLMMs.
+A major challenge of non-sparse dependencies is that statistical theory is relatively undeveloped for this case.
+Specifically, assuming a study with \(r\) mutually independent clusters of \(m\) units, statistical theory is well developed for the asymptotic behavior \(r/m \rightarrow \infty\), but is limited for \(r/m \rightarrow 0\), which is our setting of interest (as \(r\)\emph{=1} when the covariance matrix is non-sparse).
+The statistical consistency of estimators in such cases has been established in limited settings, including GEEs \citep{xie_asymptotics_2003}, maximum penalized quasi likelihood \citep{bellamy_quantifying_2005}, composite likelihood approximation \citep{heagerty_composite_1998}, Laplace approximations \citep{shun_laplace_1995}, and specific geostatistical models \citep{zhang_towards_2005,du_fixed-domain_2009}.
+Several studies have established the statistical consistency of maximum likelihood estimators for linear mixed models (i.e., GPs with a linear kernel and a normal likelihood) in similar settings using random matrix theory \citep{bonnet_heritability_2015,jiang_high-dimensional_2016,dicker_maximum_2016}, but to our knowledge such results have not been derived for GPs with non-normal likelihoods.
 We conclude that there is a major gap in statistical theory regarding \(r/m \rightarrow 0\) asymptotics, representing questions of both theoretical and practical importance.

-In this study we extend the well-known EP algorithm \citep{minka_expectation_2001} to approximate the GLMM likelihood.
-Another common approach utilizes Gauss Hermite quadrature \citep{pinheiro_approximations_1995,pinheiro_efficient_2006}, but this approach is computationally infeasible in our settings because it scales exponentially with the number of random effects.
-Another approach performs Markov chain Monte Carlo (MCMC) sampling combined with an integration scheme such as thermodynamic integration \citep{kuss_assessing_2005,nickisch_approximations_2008,gelman_simulating_1998}, but in our experience such approaches are in practice too slow and complex for use with modern sized data sets.
-Other approaches include analytical approximations such as penalized quasi likelihood \citep{breslow_approximate_1993,wolfinger_generalized_1993}, Laplace approximations \citep{tierney_accurate_1986,raudenbush_maximum_2000} and variational approximations \citep{opper_variational_2009}.
-Of these, EP has proven to consistently outperform the alternatives in terms of accuracy-computation tradeoff \citep{kuss_assessing_2005,nickisch_approximations_2008}, and thus forms the basis for our proposed improvement.

-In recent years, Bayesian approaches have proven to be potential alternatives to likelihood based approaches in GLMMs \citep{ferkingstad_improving_2015}.
-However, such approaches can be sensitive to the choice of prior distribution, and require using extremely computationally expensive MCMC integration.
-Several analytical approximations exist, but these are often relatively inaccurate in the presence of binary data \citep{fong_bayesian_2010}.
-Hence, the potential use of Bayesian approaches for inference in GLMMs under case-control ascertainment remains to be explored.